devlop-suraj/Fitness-Tracking-App-IOS-Android/readme.md

 unzip and open terminal in Root folder

 ✅ 1.
 Install Dependencies
-Run this in your terminal (in the root directory of the project): npm install
+Run this in your terminal (in the root directory of the project):
+"npm install"
 This installs all dependencies listed in package.json.

 ✅ 2.
 Install Expo CLI (if not installed)
-If you haven't installed it globally: npm install -g expo-cli
+ If you haven't installed it globally:
+ "npm install -g expo-cli"

 ✅ 3.
-Start the Project
+Start the Project:
    npx expo start
    This will launch the Expo development server.
 You can then:

   Open it in your browser.  ->  Scan the QR code in the Expo Go app (Android/iOS). ->Launch an emulator (if set up)

 """"""""""""""""""